Animal welfare and environmental programmes that are science-based, third-party certified, and transparent.

 The USA has been certifying its farms with veterinarians since 1988 and is currently updating its standards in response to scientific advances and innovation.

-Ensuring population and environmental sustainability is key to how wild fur is harvested.
-The system of checks and balances operates at local, state, regional and provincial levels of government and also through far-reaching international agreements.
+The Wild Fur Certification Protocol helps to ensure that population and environmental sustainability is key to how wild fur is harvested.
+It complements the system of checks and balances that operate at local, state, regional, and provincial levels and far-reaching international agreements.

 Swakara is the name of a specific breed of Karakul (high-quality lambskin) from Namibia.
 It is expected that, by 2020 auction houses selling Swakara will be able to issue a certificate to show it has met Furmark® requirements.